sofialevin/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library that uses the _virtual DOM_ and components to make it easier to interact with and modify the DOM.
+Instead of us having to specifically tell the DOM that an element needs to be changed we just tell them virtual DOM which elements and state to render.
+The virtual DOM then knows when the state changes which elements to update.

 - [ ] What does it mean to _think_ in react?

+Separation of concerns and declarative programming.

+Separations of concerns means that each piece of code has a single responsability/does only one thing.
+This makes it a lot easier to debug and test our code.

+Declarative programming means telling the computer _what_ we want done instead of telling it _how_ we want it done.
+This makes our code a lot more readable and easier to understand.

 - [ ] Describe state.

+State is a way to store data in our application.
+This allows us to keep track of the condition of our application/data at any point.

 - [ ] Describe props.

+Props are a way to pass information/data from a parent component to a child component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A "side effect" is anything that affects something outside the scope of the function being executed, say if trys to modify anything outside its scope.

 ## Project Set Up